coker2019/Coker_Portfolio/README.md

 The work section and the about section are added in this project.
 The work section provides information about my resume.
 The is a contact section that has a form where users that add and sign up.
-The project is shows on both mobile and desktop screen.
+The project can display on both mobile and desktop screen.

 ## 🛠 Built With <a name="built-with"></a>